 LaVarne Addison Burton is President and Chief Executive Officer of the American Kidney Fund (AKF), a national nonprofit organization whose mission is to fight kidney disease and help people live healthier lives.
 Ms. Burton has led AKF since 2005.
-As the number of Americans living with kidney disease has grown to more than 30 million, so has the need increased for the programs and services of the American Kidney Fund.
+As the number of Americans living with kidney disease has grown to 37 million, so has the need increased for the programs and services of the American Kidney Fund.
 Through its diverse and wide-reaching programs, AKF supports people no matter where they are in the fight against kidney disease—from education and prevention through treatment and transplant.

 No other kidney organization touches as many lives directly as AKF.
 In 2018, AKF helped 87,000 low-income dialysis and transplant patients nationwide access health care through treatment-related grant assistance.
 Millions of people benefit annually from AKF’s efforts to fight kidney disease through Know Your Kidneys, AKF’s nationwide health education and prevention outreach program.
 For 30 years, AKF’s Clinical Scientist in Nephrology Program has contributed to the pipeline of the most promising clinical researchers who have become leaders in the field of nephrology.
 AKF advocates on behalf of people with kidney disease and provides a platform to help ensure that patients are enabled tell their own stories and have their voices heard.
 Through its peer-to-peer KidneyNation platform, AKF engages patients, their loved ones and caregivers in funding the fight against kidney disease.